 - 1. Maven, bundled.
 This allows IntelliJ to resolve dependencies and recognize the project structure. - 2.
 EditorConfig, bundled.
-This will apply project whitespace settings found in the the .editorconfig file available on branches with HBASE-23234 or later. - 3.
+This will apply project whitespace settings found in the .editorconfig file available on branches with HBASE-23234 or later. - 3.
 Checkstyle-IDEA.
-Configure this against the configuration file found under hbasecheckstyle/src/main/resources/hbase/checkstyle.xml (If the Intellij checkstyle plugin complains parsing the volunteered hbase checkstyle.xml, make sure the plugin's version popup menu matches the hbase checkstyle version - see HBASE-23242 for more).
+Configure this against the configuration file found under hbasecheckstyle/src/main/resources/hbase/checkstyle.xml (If the Intellij checkstyle plugin complains parsing the volunteered hbase checkstyle.xml, make sure the plugin's version popup menu matches the hbase checkstyle version.
+Find the current checkstyle version as a property in pom.xml.
 This plugin will highlight style errors in the IDE, so you can fix them before they get flagged during the pre-commit process. - 4.
 Protobuf Support.
 HBase uses Protocol Buffers in a number of places where serialization is required.
 This plugin is helpful when editing these object definitions. - 5.
 AsciiDoc.
 HBase uses AsciiDoc for building it's project documentation.
 This plugin is helpful when editing this book.

-159.3.
+178.3.
 Other IDEs